icyphox/site/pages/blog/ru-vs-gb.md

 Russia, along with the specific GRU unit that was caught.

-During this period, just one of the top 25 viral stories was from a pro-Russian outlet, RT -- that too a fairly straightforward piece.
+During this period, just one of the top 25 viral stories was from a pro-Russian outlet, RT---that too a fairly straightforward piece.

 ## Wrapping up